 Congratulations on the efforts you’ve made to advance your education, career, and ultimately, your life.
 Choosing a college is a huge step.

-Are you a busy professional, stay-at-home mom, high school graduate, or lifelong student?
+Are you a busy professional, stay-at-home mom, high school graduate, or a lifelong student?
 Your day to day life and current obligations will ultimately affect what online education or campus education you choose.
-The good news is that despite your current situation – whatever it may be – there are several different types of college degrees that can accommodate your academic and professional goals.
+The good news is that despite your current situation – whatever it may be – there are several programs for different types of college degrees that can accommodate your academic and professional goals.
 Night classes, distance learning, and technological advancements have all made higher learning more accessible to non-traditional students.

 Before you apply to an online program or campus based schools, assess your current lifestyle and what you can and can’t change about it.
-For example, would it be impossible to drive even ten miles to a physical campus three times a week?
+For example, would it be impossible to drive even ten miles to a campus based location three times a week?
 If so, it would be important to consider applying to online schools.